inf3rno/mixin.js/README.md

 This small lib contains prototypal inheritance and multiple inheritance support to ease the pain by creating complex javascript applications.

+# Warning!

+**I have had serious doubts about automatic calls of the ancestor's constructor.
+I started 3 issues with bug label because of that.
+I'll modify the library to support manual constructor calls because of flexibility issues.**

+**That fix will come with the 1.1.0 release.
+I don't recommend to build on the 1.0.x versions, because they won't be supported any longer, and the 1.1.x versions won't be backward compatible...**

 ## Requirements

 You'll need **require.js** only.
 I always use *require.js* on client side, but maybe later I'll add a standalone version.